When unseen corrosion, erosion and wear pose a threat, Pulsed Eddy Current Testing (PECT) is used to effectively assess and monitor assets.

 PECT is a semi quantitative screening method where the inspection probe does not require direct contact with the material being assessed.
-Inspection time is typically minimal and significant aren of thick insulation or fireproofing.
+Inspection time is typically minimal and significant areas of thick insulation or fireproofing can be screened efficiently.

 - Composite repair materials can be scanned through already occurred wall loss.